nzgnzg73/NZG_ToolkitUI/README.md

 5. Save the file and run your program again.
 ✅ It will now work offline — no internet or HuggingFace connection needed.
 ---

-🧰 Method 2 — Use a Config Variable

-If you plan to share with many users:

-Store the folder path in a variable, e.g.:

-MODEL_DIR = Path(r"C:\Users\Mr_Nomi\.cache\huggingface\hub\models--nzgnzg73--chatterbox\snapshots\a68f4fc2892ceff1b9ad82893935a7b4e85dff59")

-Then use:

-local_path = MODEL_DIR / fpath

-This way, other users can just change one line to match their model folder.

----

 🟩 اردو میں وضاحت